Oral thrush is usually harmless. It's common in babies and older people with dentures. It can be easily treated with medicines bought from a pharmacy.

 A pharmacist can help with oral thrush

 Oral thrush can be easily treated with a mouth gel bought from a pharmacy.
-Treatment usually lasts at least 7 days.
+The gel is suitable for adults, children and babies over the age of 4 months.

 Ask your pharmacist for advice.
 Always follow the instructions on the medicine packet.